TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    interned, and the lookup key is interned, the key comparisons (after hashing) can be done by a pointer compare instead of a string compare.
-Normally, the names used in Python programs are automatically interned, and the dictionaries used to hold module, class or instance attributes have interned keys.
+Normally, the names used in Python programs are automatically interned, and the dictionaries used to hold module, kundi or instance attributes have interned keys.

-   Interned strings are not immortal; you must keep a reference to the return value of :func:`intern` around to benefit from it.
+   Interned strings are not immortal; you must keep a reference to the return value of :func:`intern` around to benefit kutoka it.

 .. function:: is_finalizing()